kharchenkolab/cacoaAnalysis/output/simulations.md

 <img src="../docs/figure/simulation_sensitivity_lfc.Rmd/unnamed-chunk-7-1.png" width="480" />

-## Sensitivity to DE fraction
+### Sensitivity to DE fraction

+The normalized distances depend linearly on the fraction of DE genes and reach significance pretty fast:

 <img src="../docs/figure/simulation_sensitivity_frac.Rmd/unnamed-chunk-3-1.png" width="864" />

-After certain amount of changes, this distance reaches plateau, because adding more DE genes does not contribute to the amount of changes in top.
-One can also see that the sensitivity for small DE fraction improved greatly.
+Here, we can see that using top DE genes increases sensitivity for low number of DE genes.
+However, after certain amount of changes, this distance reaches plateau, because adding more DE genes does not contribute to the amount of changes in top.

 <img src="../docs/figure/simulation_sensitivity_frac.Rmd/unnamed-chunk-4-1.png" width="864" />